ruyd/Concentrate/README.md

 - Low Brightness Dark-Mode NewTab with Hidden Clock Timer
 - Speed Adjustable AutoScroll with Keyboard Shortcuts for Reading
 - FullScreen by Click and DoubleClick
-- Auto Mute for CNN and anything new that comes up
+- Auto Mute for CNN's bang and anything new that comes up

 A Modern Add-on for a Quiet and Focused Browsing Experience.